David Systrom, a Harvard pulmonologist, uses invasive CPET tests to find that oxygen extraction problems at the muscle level are common in ME/CFS.

 The Hyperventilation Group

-This group’s mitochondria appeared to be functioning normally and their hyperventilation did not prevent their muscles, as it did in the prior group, from taking up sufficient amounts of oxygen compared to the normals.
-The acidic levels of their blood were, however, significantly higher – indicating they were hyperventilating.
+This group’s mitochondria appeared to be functioning normally and their hyperventilation did not prevent their muscles from taking up sufficient amounts of oxygen.
+The blood acid levels were, however, significantly higher – indicating they were hyperventilating.

 This group may not have been as normal as it seemed, however.
 Compared to the normals, this group had reduced aerobic capacity and systemic oxygen extraction.